Convergence Rates of Distributed Consensus over Cluster Networks: A Two-Time-Scale Approach: Modeling of the Cluster Network Dynamics

 \subsubsection{Fast variable}

 Since $G_{\alpha}$ is a dense graph, we expect that each $x_{i}^{\alpha}$ converges quickly to $\bar{x}_{\alpha}$.
 Thus, we define the fast variables within any cluster as the relative difference of its states to its slow variable.
-It can also be viewed as the residue or error of the state of an node with respect to the nodes' average in a cluster.
+It can also be viewed as the residue or error of the state of a node with respect to the nodes' average in a cluster.
 Hence, we define the fast variable $e_{x_{i}}^{\alpha}$ in $C_{\alpha}$ as

 \begin{remark} It is worth noting that the definition of the fast state \eqref{Eq:fast_variable_node} is different than that in \cite{chow1985time} and \cite{biyik2008area}, where the fast state is defined as the relative difference in state values with respect to a reference node (typically the first node).
 This results in a simpler representation of the system dynamics as there is no need to use a complex similarity transformation.
-In addition, the formulation \eqref{Eq:fast_variable_node} will help to characterize explicitly the rates of the algorithm, which may not be obvious to derive from the ones in \cite{chow1985time,biyik2008area}. \end{remark} For each cluster $\alpha$, we denote by $\mathbf{W}_{\alpha}$ the diagonally dominant centering matrix
+In addition, the formulation \eqref{Eq:fast_variable_node} will help to characterize explicitly the rates of the algorithm, which may not be obvious to derive from the ones in \cite{chow1985time,biyik2008area}. \end{remark} For each cluster $\alpha$, we denote by the diagonally dominant centering matrix as $\mathbf{W}_{\alpha} = \left(\mathbf{I}_{N_\alpha} - \frac{1}{N_{\alpha}}\mathbf{1}_{N_\alpha}\mathbf{1}_{N_\alpha}^{T}\right) \in \mathbb{R}^{N_{\alpha}\times N_{\alpha}}, $ and let $e_{x}^{\alpha}$ be a vector in $\mathbb{R}^{N_{\alpha}}$, whose i-th entry is $e_{x_{i}}^{\alpha}$.
+In view of \eqref{Eq:fast_variable_node}, we have